AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 * `{%end}`
 * `{%linearIndex}`

-In the following sample, tokens, including a custom one, are used to format the text of period labels.
-Also, text font is adjusted.
+In the following sample, tokens, including a custom one, are used to format the text of columns.
+Also, the text font is adjusted.

 ```
 // set the text of the first data grid column